Political Science (POLI) | Faculty of Arts

 States, Markets, Globalization: Global Political Economy

 Students will acquire a detailed conceptual framework for the analysis of the global political economy.
 They will study the dynamic interaction among states, societies, firms, and markets at the global level.
-Students will focus on major global political economy perspectives and theories, and learn to apply these to issue areas including monetary and financial relations, international trade, foreign investment, foreign debt, and development finance.
+Students will focus on major global political economy perspectives and theories, and learn to apply these to issue areas including monetary policy and financial relations, international trade, foreign investment, foreign debt, and development finance.

 Level: UG